d2l-ai/d2l-en/chapter_introduction/intro.md

 And the *meta-program* that uses our dataset to choose the parameters is called a *learning algorithm*.

-Before we an go ahead and engage the learning algorithm, we have to define the problem precisely, pinning down the exact nature of the inputs and outputs, and choosing an appropriate model family.
+Before we can go ahead and engage the learning algorithm, we have to define the problem precisely, pinning down the exact nature of the inputs and outputs, and choosing an appropriate model family.